_wp_filter_build_unique_id( string $hook_name, callable $callback, int $priority ): string|null

 5.3.0Removed workarounds for spl_object_hash().

-$hook_name and $priority are no longer used, and the function always returns a string.
+$hook_name and $priority are no longer used, and no longer returns false, but can still return void for invalid callbacks.

 2.2.3Introduced.